dibalokechanda/dibalokechanda.github.io/_posts/2023-12-16-Lagrange-multipliers-blog.md

 Notice that to form the third equation we took the partial derivative with respect to $\lambda$ and actually got back the constraint equation itself.
 And, the first two equations essentially remain the same just with an additional negative sign which is the side effect of having $\lambda$ absorb the negative sign before.
 That means we solving the exactly same problem as before.

+The mathematical convenience of this approach is we are dealing with a single equation that includes both the objective function and the constraint.
+Another convenience is we can use the same mathematical tool for solving constrained optimization problems that we used for unconstrained optimization problems.
+By that, I mean we are using gradients and first-order partial derivatives.